Skip to content

 Remote Registration

-You do not need to be physically present in Oman to register.
-The entire process β€” from name registration to license issuance β€” is handled electronically.
-Many of our clients from Iran, Germany, the UK, France, India, and Pakistan have never visited Oman before forming their companies.
+The entire process — name registration to license issuance — is handled electronically.
+Clients from Iran, Germany, the UK, France, India, and Pakistan have formed companies without ever visiting Oman.

 Oman's Tax System for Companies